Inverting Op Amp Circuit

 • Operational amplifier circuits • Inverting op-amp • Non-inverting op-amp • Op-amp high pass filter • Op-amp low pass filter • Op-amp bandpass filter • Op-amp variable gain amplifier • Op-amp notch filter circuits • Operational amplifier multivibrator • Op-amp bistable • Op-amp comparator • Op-amp Schmitt trigger • Op-amp integrator • Op-amp differentiator

-The basic circuit for the inverting operational amplifier circuit is shown below.
-It consists of a resistor from the input terminal to the inverting input of the circuit, and another resistor connected from the output to the inverting input of the op-amp.
-The non inverting input is connected to ground.
+The basic circuit for the inverting op amp circuit is shown below.
+It consists of a resistor from the input terminal to the inverting amplifier input of the circuit, and another resistor connected from the output to the inverting input of the op-amp.
+The non-inverting input is connected to ground.

-In this circuit the non inverting input of the operational amplifier is connected to ground.
-As the gain of the operational amplifier itself is very very high and the output from the amplifier is a matter of a few volts, this means that the difference between the two input terminals is exceedingly small and can be ignored.
+In this inverting amplifier circuit the non-inverting input of the operational amplifier is connected to ground.
+As the gain of the op amp itself is very high and the output from the amplifier is a matter of only a few volts, this means that the difference between the two input terminals is exceedingly small and can be ignored.
 As the non-inverting input of the operational amplifier is held at ground potential this means that the inverting input must be virtually at earth potential.
 As a result, this form of amplifier is often known as a virtual earth amplifier.

 As the input to the op-amp itself draws no virtually current this means that the current flowing in the resistors R1 and R2 is the same.
 Using Ohms law: Vout /R2 = -Vin/R1.
 Hence the voltage gain of the circuit Av can be taken as:

 As an example, an amplifier requiring a gain of ten could be built by making R2 47 k ohms and R1 4.7 k ohms.

 One key consideration when designing an inverting amplifier is the input impedance.
 This governs many of the requirements in terms of coupling between stages, particularly when they are AC coupled.